yalem-a/ckad-notes/08.Security/README.md

 ```
 kubectl config current-context
 ```
-** Context section in kubeconfig file also has "namespace" which allows specifically swithcing to particular namespace
+** Context section in kubeconfig file also has "namespace" which allows specifically switching to particular namespace
 - Switching to another context based on non-default kubeconfig file
 ```
 kubectl config use-context research --kubeconfig=/root/my-kube-config